-- "Compliance Regulatory Environment," which summarizes relevant sections of the federal consumer protection laws and regulations that address electronic financial services, and includes interim compliance policy guidance with practical examples for applying existing consumer laws and regulations; and - "The Role of Consumer Compliance in Developing and Implementing Electronic Services," which discusses the importance of compliance officer involvement in the design, development, implementation and monitoring of electronic banking operations.
+- "Compliance Regulatory Environment," which summarizes relevant sections of the federal consumer protection laws and regulations that address electronic financial services, and includes interim compliance policy guidance with practical examples for applying existing consumer laws and regulations; and - "The Role of Consumer Compliance in Developing and Implementing Electronic Services," which discusses the need for compliance officer involvement in the design, development, implementation, and monitoring of electronic banking operations.

-Financial institutions should understand that existing federal consumer laws and regulations generally apply to advertisements, transactions and other services conducted electronically.
-Management is responsible for monitoring its electronic banking operations to ensure they comply with applicable laws, regulations and policies.
-Management should also take steps to ensure that its institution's compliance program is modified to account for the type and level of technology employed by the institution and changes in the regulations.
+As you know, management is ultimately responsible for ensuring that the institution's electronic banking operations comply with all applicable laws, regulations and policies.
+Steps should be taken to ensure that the institution's compliance program is modified to account for the type and level of